UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Diagram showing Wi-Fi extender LED lights (green, yellow, red) and their troubleshooting meanings.

-Use this diagram to decode your Wi-Fi extender’s LED lights and troubleshoot common connectivity issues.
+Decoding your Wi-Fi extender’s LED lights helps you quickly troubleshoot common connectivity issues and restore your signal.

 Light StatusWhat It Usually Means